ansuini/Winter_School_QLS_2018/README.md

 - if this either doesn't work look for help from your colleagues

-- if this either doesn't work call one of us, there will be always some of us going around and willing for help
+- if this doesn't work either call one of us, there will always be some of us going around ready to help

-- if this either doesn't work ... (ok this should not happen so often !)
+- if this doesn't work either ... (ok it should not happen very often !)

 In any case the most important rule is the following :

-- do not get stack more than a few minutes (say 5-10 depending on the problem) in trying to solve things by yourself !
+- do not get stuck more than a few minutes (say 5-10 depending on the problem) in trying to solve things by yourself !

 ### Installation instructions